GBG PLC (‘GBG’) acquired Verifi Identity Services (‘Verifi’) in 2022. Verifi is the owner of the identity verification software Cloudcheck.

 We will need to provide some of your personal information to the third-party service providers we use to help us provide our services e.g. credit reporting bodies, government agencies, external data storage providers etc. We may also disclose your personal information to our affiliates and related companies in order to undertake our normal business practices.

-If we provide your personal information to any of these entities, we will always require them to manage it in accordance with the Information Privacy Principles in New Zealand.
-We may also provide your information to third parties if we are required to do so by law or under some unusual circumstances which are permitted under the Privacy Act 2020 in New Zealand.
+If we provide your personal information to any of these entities, we will always require them to manage it in accordance with the relevant data protection laws.
+We may also provide your information to third parties if we are required to do so by law or under some unusual circumstances which are permitted under the Privacy Act 2020 in New Zealand and Privacy Act 1988 in Australia.

 Accuracy of your personal information